Ancient Olympic Games: Olympiad calendar

 The historian Ephorus, who lived in the fourth century BC, is one potential candidate for establishing the use of Olympiads to count years, although credit for codifying this particular epoch usually falls to Hippias of Elis, to Eratosthenes, or even to Timaeus, whom Eratosthenes may have imitated.
 The Olympic Games were held at four-year intervals, and later, the ancient historians' method of counting the years even referred to these games, using Olympiad for the period between two games.
 Previously, the local dating systems of the Greek states were used (they continued to be used by everyone except historians), which led to confusion when trying to determine dates.
 For example, Diodorus states that there was a solar eclipse in the third year of the 113th Olympiad, which must be the eclipse of 316 BC.
 This gives a date of (mid-summer) 765 BC for the first year of the first Olympiad.
 Nevertheless, there is disagreement among scholars as to when the games began.

 According to the later Greek traveler Pausanias, who wrote in 175 AD, the only competition held at first was the stadion, a race over about 190 m.
 The word stadium is derived from this event.

 Early history

 Several groups fought over control of the sanctuary at Olympia, and hence the games, for prestige and political advantage.
 Pausanias later writes that in 668 BC, Pheidon of Argos was commissioned by the town of Pisa to capture the sanctuary from the town of Elis, which he did and then personally controlled the games for that year.
 The next year, Elis regained control.

-In the first 200 years of the games' existence, they only had regional religious importance.
-Only Greeks in proximity to Olympia competed in these early games.
-This is evidenced by the dominance of Peloponnesian athletes in the victors' roles.